talentdeficit/jsx/README.markdown

 ### installation ###

 `make` to build jsx
-`make install` to install into `code:root_dir()`

 ### notes ###

-don't edit the various jsx\_utfx.erl files in the src dir directly, see comments in those files for why
+don't edit the various jsx\_utfxx.erl files in the src dir directly, see comments in those files for why

-jsx supports utf8, utf16 (little and big endian) and utf32 (little and big endian). future support is planned for erlang iolists
+jsx supports utf8, utf16 (little and big endian) and utf32 (little and big endian). future support is planned for erlang iolists (maybe)